michscho/michscho/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on my personal Monorepo...
 - 💬 Ask me about Full Stack, Dev Setups, Cloud (AWS)...
+- 📫 How to reach me: schottmichaelsw@gmail.com

+Let's have fun and build together.

 <!--
 **michscho/michscho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.